WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	![The console application running](Images/the-console-app-running.png?raw=true "The console application running")

+	_The console application running_

 1. Press any key to close the console application when it shows that the publishing is completed.

 1. Go to the portal, and to the **Content** section of your Media Services subscription.

 	![The portal showing the assets processed by the console app](Images/portal-showing-the-assets-processed-by-the-console-app.png?raw=true "The portal showing the assets processed by the console app")

+	_The portal showing the assets processed by the console app_

 1. Select the asset that was encoded in smooth streaming and press the play button.

 	![The smooth streaming video being played](Images/smooth-streaming-video-being-played.png?raw=true "The smooth streaming video being played")

+	_The smooth streaming video being played_

 	>**Note:** You may notice that this video plays faster that the one uploaded in exercise one.
 This is due to smooth streaming, as it encodes the video in several qualities and will send you the better video according to your bandwith.